Stono/kube-gocd/README.md

 Docker in Docker carries its own problems, theres a good blog post on [here](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), however the dind image is now officially supported, albeit a little slower (as you're doing filesystems on top of filesystems).

 #### In a diagram
 It's probably easier to digest as a diagram.
-Each agent builds against it's own docker, and pushes up to a registry, no more `-v /var/run/docker.sock:/var/run/docker.sock` on your agents.
+Each agent builds against it's own isolated docker, and then pushes the build artifact up to the container registry.

 ![docker in docker](images/kube_dind.png)